openzipkin-contrib/zipkin-storage-kafka/README.md

 commits to master.

 ### Docker Images
-Released versions of zipkin-server are published to Docker Hub as `openzipkincontrib/zipkin-storage-kafka` and GitHub Container Registry as `ghcr.io/openzipkincontrib/zipkin-storage-kafka`.
+Released versions of zipkin-storage-kafka are published to GitHub Container Registry as `ghcr.io/openzipkin-contrib/zipkin-storage-kafka`.
 See [docker](./docker) for details.